udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >*-Abhimenyu*

->To put it in a few words, Druti is an extremely enthusiastic individual who took up the club in its infant stage, while she herself was in her infant stage and grew along with the club.
+>To put it in a few words, Dhruti is an extremely enthusiastic individual who took up the club in its infant stage, while she herself was in her infant stage and grew along with the club.
 I watched her freak out about sending forms, buying ingredients, conducting events, managing money, asking for budget and what not, and somehow manage to pull it off eventually (ofc cuz I was there).
 One thing she could do effortlessly was to somehow get so tensed that everybody else calmed down and got work done.
 She could rope in the most random people who showed the slightest interest in Rasoi or even by any chance uttered “If you want anything let me know” (Been there).
 But of course through all this, she managed to make the club take its stand after being shut down multiple times for being a new and growing club that needed more time.
 >
 >*-Krithi*